-(in €'000) 2023 2022
+(in €'000) 2024 2023

-Amount charged by the ESM for administrative services (32,810) (33,139)
+Amount charged by the ESM for administrative services (33,194) (32,810)

-Rating agencies fees (654) (642)
+Rating agencies' fees (669) (654)

-Other services (625) (526)
+Other services (818) (625)

-Total other administrative expenditures (34,089) (34,307)
+Total other administrative expenditures (34,681) (34,089)

 The ESM provides administrative services and other support services to the EFSF.
 To formalise such cooperation, the ESM and the EFSF entered into a Service Level Agreement starting on 1 January 2013.
-On 17 July 2020 and effective for the full year 2020, the fees calculation section of the Annex to the SLA between the EFSF and the ESM has been amended by a decision of the ESM Managing Director to better reflect the cost-sharing between the EFSF and the ESM.
+In 2020 and 2024, the fees calculation section of the Annex to the SLA between the EFSF and the ESM has been amended by a decision of the ESM Managing Director to better reflect the cost-sharing between the EFSF and the ESM.
 The change did not lead to material differences.

 Under the amended terms of this agreement, the ESM is entitled to charge a service fee, which is calculated based on a fair cost-sharing and reflecting the level of activity for cost allocations between two institutions.
 The service fee represents the compensation for staff cost and other administrative costs incurred by the ESM.
-For the services provided during the financial year 2023, the ESM charged €32.8 million to the EFSF (2022: €33.1 million), out of which €8.2 million (2022: €8.3 million) (refer to Note 13) had yet to be paid on the balance sheet date.
+For the services provided during the financial year 2024, the ESM charged €33.2 million to the EFSF (2023: €32.8 million), out of which €8.8 million (2023: €8.2 million) (refer to Note 13) had yet to be paid on the balance sheet date.